fastai/nbdev/README.md

     nbdev_install_quarto            Install latest Quarto on macOS or Linux, prints instructions for Windows nbdev_merge                     Git merge driver for notebooks
-    nbdev_migrate                   Convert all directives and callouts in `fname` from v1 to v2 nbdev_new                       Create a new project.
+    nbdev_migrate                   Convert all directives and callouts in `fname` from v1 to v2 nbdev_new                       Create an nbdev project.
     nbdev_prepare                   Export, test, and clean notebooks, and render README if needed nbdev_preview                   Preview docs locally
     nbdev_pypi                      Create and upload Python package to PyPI